cotengra.core¶

 - print_contractions(sort=None, show_brackets=True)[source]¶

 Print each pairwise contraction, with colorized indices (if colorama is installed), and other information.
+The color codes are:

 - get_contractor(order=None, prefer_einsum=False, strip_exponent=False, check_zero=False, implementation=None, autojit=False, progbar=False)[source]¶